U.S. to Reopen Embassy in Cuba, for Now Without an Ambassador

 Lara Jakes is the deputy managing editor of news for Foreign Policy magazine and a former war correspondent, Baghdad bureau chief and award-winning senior national security and diplomatic writer for The Associated Press.
 She's a 1995 graduate of the Missouri School of Journalism and lives in Alexandria, Va., with her husband. @larajakesFP

-Ben Pauker is executive editor, online, at Foreign Policy. @benpauker
+Ben Pauker was formerly the executive editor, online, at Foreign Policy. @benpauker